Canonical connections on sub-Riemannian manifolds with constant symbol: Morimoto's Cartan connection as a grading and an affine connection

 We can then verify that if $\varpi'$ is the unique Cartan connection on $\mathscr{F}'$ satisfying Theorem~\ref{th:UniqueCartan}, then $\varpi =\Phi^*\varpi'$ will also satisfy the same condition on $\mathscr{F}$ and their curvatures are related by $\kappa'(\Phi(p)) = \kappa(p)$.

-\begin{remark} In this paper, we are considering a slightly different normalization condition than what is considered in \cite{Mor08}, with our convention of how to extend the metric from an inner product space to its tensors in \eqref{MetricConv}.
+\begin{remark} In this paper, we are considering a slightly different normalization condition in \cite{Mor08}, with our convention of how to extend the metric from an inner product space to its tensors Section~\ref{sec:Free}.
 We make this convention to simplify our presentation.
 In particular, our formula for the selector $\chi_I$ in Section~\ref{sec:GradingSelector} and our result in Theorem~\ref{th:MorimotoGC} would have been more complicated without this convention. \end{remark}